codacy/codacy-jackson-linter/src/main/resources/docs/tool-description.md

-This is the docker engine we use at Codacy to have a JSON linter using [Jackson](https://github.com/FasterXML/jackson-core).
-You can also create a docker to integrate the tool and language of your choice!
-[Learn more](https://github.com/codacy/codacy-jackson-linter)
+Jackson Linter is a JSON linter based on the same core library used by the Jackson JSON parser for Java.
+[Learn more](https://github.com/FasterXML/jackson-core)